 Systems

-Barcoding starts with a system, A process flow from how your labels are generated for inventory, how stock operations are processed, and it is packaged and shipped.
+Barcoding starts with a process flow: how labels are generated for inventory, how stock operations are processed, and how goods are packed and shipped.

-In some cases you may receive items already labeled from your suppliers, in others, you may need to break down pallets and label for individual sale.
+Some suppliers send items pre-labeled.
+In other workflows, your team may need to break down pallets and label units for individual sale.

 We can help identify a process flow and establish methods for barcoding the key inventory attributes.